WCSC/wcsc.github.io/guides/nestor/ISPsetup.md

 ![Imgur](https://i.imgur.com/SmgzpkB.png)
 ![Imgur](https://i.imgur.com/njlW4bE.png)

-- After all this reboot Virtual Machine and move to next step pfsense setup.
+- After all this reboot Virtual Machine which can be done by running the following command `sudo reboot now` and move to next step pfsense setup.